fmtops/form2agent-ai-react/README.md

 - **Intuitive Chat Interface:** A user-friendly chat experience makes interacting with the AI simple.
 - **Pre-built Demo Forms:** Get started quickly with our included sample forms.
 - **Voice Interaction:** Speak your form answers and hear the AI's responses using text-to-speech and speech-to-text capabilities.

-## **Disclaimer**

-### Important Information Regarding Data Usage:
-- **Sensitive Data:** Users should **NOT** use or input any sensitive data (e.g., passwords, personal identification information, or financial information) when interacting with this project.

-- **Data Storage:** Please be aware that the messages sent to the Form2Agent assistant using the chat widget or the API directly are stored to maintain chat context for the assistant.
-This data is never reused for new chats.

-- **API Keys:** We do **NOT** store any API keys within this project.
-Form2Agent requires API keys for external services, users are responsible for securely managing their own API keys and ensuring they are not exposed or stored within their repositories if forking the project.

 ## **Prerequisites:**